buryhuang/routefs/README.md

-routefs is a FUSE file system that routes files to
+routefs is a FUSE file system that routes files to and from different locations.
+Routefs is similar to the idea of union-fs, but with a much more flexible design.
+It fits much better in caching and cloud solutions.